Why Does Prescription Of My Glasses Vary At Different Clinics?

 - Did I use the incorrect prescription?

-- Has my vision deteriorated as a result of my incorrect prescription?
+- Has my vision deteriorated as a result of my wrong prescription?

 - Is there a problem with my vision?